 It is commonly believed that taking mega-doses of certain vitamins will act like medicine to cure or prevent certain ailments.
 For instance, vitamin C is suggested as a cure for the common cold, and vitamin E is widely promoted as a beneficial antioxidant to help prevent heart disease.

 After extensive research, however, neither of these claims has been shown to be true.
 Large-scale studies have consistently shown little benefit in taking mega-doses of supplements.
-In fact, there is some evidence that taking high-dose supplements to prevent or cure major chronic diseases (such as and cancer), may be harmful to your health.
+In fact, there is some evidence that taking high-dose supplements to prevent or cure major chronic diseases (such as heart disease and cancer), may be harmful to your health.

 Stress, tiredness and vitamin pills

-Popping a pill will not likely cure either.
+Popping a pill will not likely cure persistent tiredness either.
 If you are feeling run down, it is more likely to be due to stress, depression, insufficient sleep or other factors, rather than a vitamin deficiency.
 If you feel like this regularly, seek medical advice.

 Vitamin E is often singled out as the potential fountain of youth.
 However, there is no evidence that taking large doses of any vitamin can stall or reverse the effects of ageing.
-Neither can one vitamin restore a flagging or cure infertility.
+Neither can one vitamin restore a flagging sex drive or cure infertility.

 Vitamin use and cancer claims

 Some claims have been made that certain vitamins can treat different cancers.
 However, research shows this is not the case.
 For example: